rackstar/blog/_posts/2016-03-14-primitive_data_type.markdown

 The assignment inside function bar would have not any effect to variable foo at all.
 Hence foo would still equal to 1.

-Combining it all

-What do you think would foo's value be?
+Combining it all, what do you think would foo's value be?

 ```javascript
 var foo = 1;